$100 is the sweet spot for getting a pair of quality earbuds without breaking the bank.

 “All-in-all the Fiio EX1 is an excellent earbud that offers a great built quality, design and sound quality for its price, and is a favorite earpiece for someone looking to get into professional audio listening.”

 #2: Onkyo E700MB/27

-Onkyo’s sound quality is a perfect hit since the frequencies can go as low as 6Hz and as high as 40kHz that offers crisp sound under $100.
-Do read its full review here.
+The earbuds contain 13.5mm drivers that can produce larger level frequencies and can go as low as 6Hz and as high as 40kHz.
+They offer a crisp sound for costing just under $100.
+Check out the full review here.

 “I do feel the Onkyo E700MB are slightly overpriced, maybe just a little but considering its history and brand recognition as well as the product quality, its price is justified.”

 #1: Noontec Rio S

 We want to be honest about Noontec and the range of headphones they’ve produced – at first glance, they look like knock-offs trying to imitate Beats by Dre.

 But we were surprised to find that online reviews are all great, and major tech reviewers have spoken up in support of the company as well.
 After trying the products ourselves, we were blown away by the sound quality that the earbuds offer for such an affordable price, which is why we decided to feature them as #1 on our list.